Learning Ordinal Response Policies in Rank-Based Stochastic Prize-Collecting Games: Introduction

 \section{Introduction}

-The team orienteering problem (TOP) generalizes the classical traveling salesman problem (TSP) to compute a set of ``tours" that visit a \textit{subset} of cities while maximizing a \textit{collective utility} \cite{chao1996team}.
-It provides a unified framework for an array of real-world applications, such as logistic networks, and path planning \cite{9636854, 8206597}.
-While several TOP variants exist, e.g., TOPs with task deadlines \cite{gunawan_orienteering_2016}, they share the notion that all robots must maximize the collective return, thus failing to model settings with heterogeneous or competing objectives, e.g., competing individuals or teams in resource-scarce environments.
-To address this gap, we propose a game-theoretic variant of the TOP, played by self-interested robots (agents), which we refer to as the \emph{Stochastic Prize-Collecting Games (SPCG)}.
+The team orienteering problem (TOP) generalizes the classical traveling salesman problem (TSP) to compute a set of ``tours'' that visit a \textit{subset} of cities while maximizing a \textit{collective utility} under a given travel budget~\cite{chao1996team}.
+It provides a unified framework for an array of real-world applications, such as logistic networks, and path planning~\cite{9636854,8206597}.
+While several TOP variants exist, e.g., TOPs with task deadlines~\cite{gunawan_orienteering_2016}, they share the notion that all robots must maximize the collective return, thus failing to model settings with heterogeneous or competing objectives, e.g., competing individuals or teams in resource-scarce environments.
+To address this gap, we propose a game-theoretic variant of the TOP, played by self-interested robots (agents), which we refer to as the \emph{Stochastic Prize-Collecting Orienteering Games (SPCOG)}.

 In multi-robot systems, significant research is underway to design robotic teams to automate last-mile delivery and hotspot monitoring, e.g., in surveillance and ocean monitoring.
 However, maintaining a large fleet of mobile robots is often impractical for service providers, who may instead delegate tasks to multiple externally-owned fleets with diverse capabilities, i.e., carrying capacity and sensors.
-While the fleets can route themselves to service the depots \textit{independently}, they may not coordinate their plans with the other fleets due to the inherent misalignments in mode of operation, capabilities, and the economic incentives.
+While the fleets can route themselves to service the depots \textit{independently}, they may not coordinate their plans with the other fleets due to inherent misalignments in mode of operation, capabilities, and economic incentives.
 Therefore, conventional TOP-based routing solutions, which assume cooperative robots with a shared objective, are not directly applicable to systems of heterogeneous and self-interested fleets, motivating a TOP variant that accommodates individual objectives and strategic interactions.

-In the modern transportation industry, SPCGs also effectively capture the bi-level, profit-driven nature of crowd-sourced applications where rational operators, e.g., delivery drivers, compete to maximize their individual profits among other operators, when the service providers aim to maximize their own profits while competing with similar other providers, e.g., \textit{Uber}, and \textit{Lyft}.
+The SPCOG also effectively capture the bi-level, profit-driven nature of crowd-sourced applications where rational operators, e.g., delivery drivers, compete to maximize their individual profits among other operators, while the service providers aim to maximize their own profits while competing with similar other providers, e.g., \textit{Uber}, and \textit{Lyft}.